ioannis-mylonas/gdnative-argon2-wrapper/README.md

 # gdnative-argon2-wrapper
-Very basic wrapper around Argon2 for hashing within the Godot Engine.
+An unofficial, very basic wrapper around Argon2 for hashing within the Godot Engine.

 ## Steps to compile
 1. Follow the steps on [godot-cpp](https://github.com/godotengine/godot-cpp) to compile the library and generate the necessary headers;